AutodeskGames/stingray-docs/source/interactive_help/animation/HumanIK/setup_floor_contact.md

-#Set up floor contact using HumanIK
+# Set up floor contact using HumanIK

-HumanIK tools implemented in Stingray let you quickly set up foot pinning on your game characters, ensuring that the feet do not slip through the ground even on dynamic terrain.
+HumanIK tools implemented in {{ProductName}} let you quickly set up foot pinning on your game characters, ensuring that the feet do not slip through the ground even on dynamic terrain.
 With HumanIK floor contact, the feet angle and position themselves dynamically, and the rest of the body reacts naturally to the foot position, maintaining a realistic range of motion.

 This topic explains how to set up floor contact using the HumanIK plug-in.
 Floor contact lets you adapt locomotion clips (or entire animation controllers) live, so that they take into account the terrain topology.